 I hope you find compassion within your lifetime, but you’ve lost a reader today.

-After spending 7 years writing over 1,100 posts focused on helping people think about and resolve financial issues, it's tough to hear that I lack compassion.
-I believe in finding solutions to problems, no matter how difficult a pill the solutions are to swallow.
-Take note.
-If you want to be a professional blogger, you’ve got to be able to take the hits and keep on going!
+After spending 10 years writing over 2,000 posts focused on helping people think about and resolve financial issues, it's tough to hear that I lack compassion.
+I believe in finding solutions to problems, especially financial mistakes no matter how difficult a pill the solutions are to swallow.

 For example, let's say the bank lent you $500,000 when your house was worth $600,000.
 When the house's value drops to $300,000, you decide to stick it to the bank by no longer paying your mortgage.
-Even if you have $1M in stocks with say Wealthfront, the bank can't recover the $200,000 it's losing after you've handed them the keys.
+Even if you have $1M in stocks, the bank can't recover the $200,000 it's losing after you've handed them the keys.
 Just be wary of the taxes you may have to pay on the debt forgiveness.

 After one too many customer foreclosures, the banks will raise their lending rates, lower their deposit rates, and raise their standards for who can borrow.
 Only the best creditors will be able to borrow money.
 But you don't care because you got the debt forgiveness you wanted.
 Screw your neighbors like me who kept paying their mortgage through the downturn.
 And screw future borrowers who have to pay higher interest rates because of you.
 If the law says there's no recourse, then you have every right to break your promise if it suits you.

 I know so many Stealth Wealth parents who disapprove of their kids' career path.
 “Go into engineering or computer science!” they want to say.
 But because they just want them to be happy, they let them make expensive choices for the off chance they become self-sufficient.
-Deep down they know their kids will fail, but like the IMF, they are ready and able to solve all their kids' financial problems once they've learned their lesson.
+Deep down they know their kids will fail.
+But like the IMF, they are ready and able to solve all their kids' financial mistakes once they've learned their lesson.